citizenfx/fivem-docs/content/docs/client-manual/citizenfx.md

 DisableNVSP=0
 ```

+**NOTE**: Enabling GeForce Experience Overlay has been known to cause crashing issues, which is why it is disabled.

-This will let you enable the Geforce Experience Overlay.
+This will tell FiveM to not block the GeForce Experience Overlay.

 ### Enabling dumps

 ```
-EnableFullMemoryDump=1
+EnableFullMemoryDump=0
 ```

 Setting this to `EnableFullMemoryDump=1` will enable Full Memory dumps which is useful for diagnosing game crashes.

 These dumps are typically very large (anywhere from 1-10gb), if you have these enabled make sure to clean then out from time to time.

 You can read more about this [here](https://forum.cfx.re/t/enabling-and-uploading-full-client-dumps/1138940).

 ### Windows version not supported